horizontalsystems/blockchain-crypto-guides/guides/token_guides/curve-finance.md

 ## Curve Token

-Curve DEX plans to become a DAO and has a governance token (symbol: CRV) which provides [additional perks](https://guides.curve.fi/crv-launches-curve-dao-and-crv/) when interacting with Curve services including voting capabilities on important decisions.
+Curve plans to become a DAO and has a governance token CRV which provides [additional perks](https://guides.curve.fi/crv-launches-curve-dao-and-crv/) when interacting with Curve services including voting capabilities on important decisions.

 Total supply: about 3 billion